kristaps-m/CarStatistics/README.md

 - A large amount of data.
 I have never worked before with a database that has over 200'000 rows.
 The challenge was to insert all rows in the SQL database quickly.
 - The challenge was to display data in the frontend.
 At the beginning I inserted test data (100) rows, and added simple pagination.
 It worked until I inserted all 200'000+ rows.
 Simple pagination did not work because it displayed pagination numbers from 1 to data 'row count / page size' (220'000 / 20).
 After searching the internet and adding modifications to my Pagination I fixed this issue.
 Now it is a beautiful pagination with few buttons.
 - The Challenge to display a graph and inform users about when data is loaded correctly.
 When a date is entered frontend displays a graph with calculations at different times.
 That could be confusing to a user.
-For now, I added 3.5 second delay to the `dateChanged` constant to indicate loading longer.
+For now, I added 1 second delay to the `dateChanged` constant to indicate loading longer.
+- I left `dateChanged` constant for testing, but it is not being used to display text "Calculating...".
-- Then changeed backend api/carspeedstatistic/get-avgspeed-bydate return type that also includes searched date.
+- I changeed backend `api/carspeedstatistic/get-avgspeed-bydate` return type that also includes searched date.
 And in frontend and if date from user input maches with date from api, then text about "Calculation avg speed" disappears.
+- Calculations from `api/carspeedstatistic/get-avgspeed-bydate` was to slow.
+I changed so that calculations is being make in SQL.

 ### Improvements